NOTE: The ADF is open to all, including all racial groups. Scholarships are awarded through a selection process involving the ADF and its partners.

 Descended from West African kings and healers, raised in the turbulence of Guinea in the 1960s, Kadiatou Diallo was married off at the age of thirteen and bore her first child when she was sixteen.

 Twenty-three years later, that child—a gentle, innocent young man named Amadou Diallo—was gunned down without cause on the streets of New York City.
-Now Kadi Diallo tells the astonishing, inspiring story of her life, her loss, and the defiant strength she has always found within.Enjoy The Journey
+Now Kadi Diallo tells the astonishing, inspiring story of her life, her loss, and the defiant strength she has always found within.Click Here For The Journey

-Board of DirectorsCLICK HERE FOR: An Honored Letter from Former Board Member David Dinkins
+Board of DirectorsCLICK HERE FOR: An Honored Letter from former ADF Board Member, the late Mayor David Dinkins

 President & Founder